wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 ## Interviews Gone Wrong

-If you have read my last few posts you know that I do a LOT of interviewing.
+If you have read my last few posts, you know that I do a LOT of interviewing.
 I enjoy it and love the conversations that transpire.
 The problem is that most interviews are a horrible experience for everyone involved.
 As a candidate you have to do the mind numbing walk through of everywhere you ever worked because no who is interviewing you bothered to read your resume.
 As a panel member, you